hpcleuven/VscDocumentation/source/leuven/genius_decommissioning.rst

 ======================

-Most remaining parts of :ref:`Genius <Genius hardware>` will be decommissioned when we start the pilot phases for the :ref:`Tier-2 Mindwell cluster <mindwell hardware>`.
-This should happen towards end of April.
+Most remaining parts of :ref:`Genius <Genius hardware>` will be decommissioned when we start the open pilot phase for the :ref:`Tier-2 cluster Mindwell <mindwell hardware>`.
+This should happen towards the middle of May.

 .. note::